lf-/blog/content/posts/flakes-arent-real.md

 `prev` (sometimes also called `self` and `super`), and returns an attribute set that is shallowly replaced on top of nixpkgs with `//`.

-It is useful as a means for distributing sets of software outside of nixpkgs, and still is useful in that role in a flakes world, since overlays are simple functions that can be evaluated against any version of nixpkgs, allowing for cross compilation to work properly.
-One may notice that the `overlays` flake output is not architecture specific, which follows from their definition as functions that take package sets and return modifications to make.
+Overlays are useful as a means for distributing sets of software outside of nixpkgs, and still are useful in that role in a flakes world, since overlays are simple functions that can be evaluated against any version of nixpkgs, and if written with `callPackage`, cross compilation works.
+One may notice that the `overlays` flake output is not architecture specific, which follows from their definition as functions that take package sets and return modifications to make; this is why they work properly here.

 Evaluation to a fixed point means that it is evaluated as many times as necessary until it stops referring to the `final` argument (or overflows the stack).
 This